Where to See the Best Christmas Lights in Philadelphia

 The Holiday Garden Railway is a highlight of the season at Morris Arboretum.
 For one-quarter mile, the G-scale model train passes through tunnels and over bridges in a winter garden.
 Along the way, it snakes by miniature Philadelphia landmarks and town scenes lit with twinkling lights for Christmas.

-See it during the day and select nights from November 25 through December 30, 2022.
-Location: 100 E. Northwestern Ave.
+See it during the day and select nights from November 23 though December 30, 2024.
+Night reservations book up well ahead of time.

 West Chester Griswolds